Schachne Fränkel document

 Also in Fränkel family collection

 Contains materials related to the Holocaust experiences of the extended Fränkel family.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Contains one postcard, sent from Hirsch Frankl (at address of Schachne Fränkel), from Brzesko Nowe, Poland, 4 June 1941, to his sister, Rosa Mondschick [?] in New York.
 In the letter, Frankl questions why she has not written recently, and asks her to contact the brother of his wife, who lives in New York, to see whether they could send them a package.